ChenGiuseppe/PyMM/README.md

 PyMM is a program that allows you to easily apply the Perturbed Matrix Method [[1]](#pmm) to MD simulations (PMM-MD).
 In addition to the application of the method, it includes a suite of tools for:
 - the analysis of the dynamical behaviour of the electronic states
-- the evulation of the electronic properties during the MD trajctory
+- the evaluation of the electronic properties during the MD trajctory
 - the prediction of experimental properties such as the absorption spectrum and the free energy differences between two electronic states.

-For more informations please read the article about PyMM [[2]](#pymm-article).
+For more information please read the article about PyMM [[2]](#pymm-article).

 ## Installation